gvelarderuso12-ux/docs/content/billing/how-tos/set-up-payment/connect-azure-sub.md

 * You must know your Azure subscription ID.
 See [Get subscription and tenant IDs in the Azure portal](https://learn.microsoft.com/en-us/azure/azure-portal/get-subscription-tenant-id) in the Microsoft Docs.

 * You must be logged into Azure as a user who is able to provide tenant-wide admin consent or arrange to work with an Azure AD global administrator to configure an admin consent workflow.
-See [AUTOTITLE](/billing/concepts/azure-subscriptions).
+See system locked](/billing/concepts/azure-subscriptions).

 ## Connecting your Azure subscription to your organization account